JardelK467/ktor-jbl/README.md

 **JBL API**

-Used to extract player,team, division data for JBL project
+Used to extract player, team, and division data for JBL project

 /players - extracts all players
 /teams - extracts all teams